Learn about HPPD

 This condition is universally experienced.
 Just about everyone on the planet has vitreous floaters and will notice them during their lifetimes.
 Some have more floaters than others, and the sudden onset of floaters can mean there is structural damage to the eye.
 Some VS and HPPD patients may undergo a dangerous procedure where the eye is drained to eliminate the misdiagnosed cause of the visual disturbances.
 VS and HPPD are different than vitreous floaters because the sensory diseases live in the brain, not the structure of the eye.

 Flashbacks can occur days, weeks or even years after using a hallucinogenic drug such as LSD.
 A flashback is marked by a complete hallucinogenic trip without taking the drug.
 The person experiences severe visual disturbances and extreme sensations as if they were once again on the drug.
 Those experiencing a flashback may have difficulty knowing what is real and what is imagined.

 Flashbacks are distinctly different than Hallucinogen Persisting Perception Disorder in a few different ways.
 First, flashbacks come and go; coming on suddenly and leaving just as quickly.
 HPPD is persistent, never stopping or restarting.
-Secondly, HPPD patients know exactly what is real and what is imagined.
-A person suffering from a flashback may believe they are in an alternate universe or a dream.
-Third, HPPD is primarily marked by visual disturbances.
-A person in a flashback will feel a variety of sensations.
+Secondly, a person suffering from a flashback may believe they are in an alternate universe or a dream.
+While HPPD patients know exactly what is real and what is imagined.
+Third, a person in a flashback will feel a variety of sensations.
 However, HPPD is primarily marked by only visual disturbances.